General Terms and Conditions of Hospitality Digital GmbH – INTERNET PRESENCE Software

 1.1 Personal Data means any information relating to an identified or identifiable natural person ("Person Concerned").
 A natural person is considered to be identifiable when they can be directly or indirectly identified in particular by association with an identifier, such as a name, an identification number, location data, an online identifier or one or more special features that express the physical, physiological, genetic, mental, economic, cultural or social identity of this natural person (hereinafter "Data").

-1.2 Data processing on behalf of someone is the collection, processing, or use of data by the Processor on behalf of the Person Responsible.
+1.2 Data processing on behalf of someone is the collection, processing, or use of data by the Processor on behalf of the Controller.

 The details and the duration of the order result from the above General Terms and Conditions.